genestack/admin-docs/docs/usage/tools/odm-sdk/configuration.md

 ### Configure

-1. Obtain a token by logging in to ODM and clicking on the profile link under the username.
+1. Retrieve an Access (Bearer) Token, or obtain an API token by logging into ODM and clicking the profile link under the username.

     See an example for Public user below: